SPECIES DESCRIPTION

 Flowers:-

-b) densely arranged, with small glomerules.
+1) Inflorescence, terminal, densely arranged, with small glomerules, greenish white.

-2) Perianth with 5 free or scarcely partly fused tepals.
+2) Perianth, with 5 free or scarcely partly fused tepals.

-3) Stamens 5, opposite the tepals.
+3) Stamens, 5, opposite the tepals.

-4) Ovary superior.
+4) Ovary, superior.

 Fruit:-

-b) roundish-Ienticular, obtuse at edges.
+1) Seed, c.
+1 mm, roundish-Ienticular, obtuse at the edges.

-c) testa almost smooth.
+a) testa, almost smooth.

 Habitat:- Weed of gardens, harbours, roadsides and other anthopogenic, more or